Abdullah an-Nadeem: Later life

 According to Samir, an-Nadeem was with Urabi at the Battle of Tell El Kebir, and he returned with Urabi to Cairo after the defeat, where Samir met him at Urabi's house.
 An-Nadeem sneaked out during the night and left for Kafr Al-Dawar with his father.
-Urabi had considered to go to Alexandria and surrender to Tewfik Pasha in hope for pardon.
-Samir wrote in his biography that it was the last time to see an-Nadeem for the next ten years.
-An-Nadeem disappeared growing his beard and wearing large turbans so that no one could recognize him.
+Urabi had considered going to Alexandria to surrender to Tewfik in hope of a pardon.
+In his biography of an-Nadeem, Samir wrote that this was the last time he would see an-Nadeem for the next ten years.
+An-Nadeem disappeared, grew his beard and started wearing large turbans to avoid being recognized.
 He was finally arrested in a small town called "Meet al-Gharqa".

 An-Nadeem during the British occupation

 An-Nadeem was exiled to Jaffa for the first time in September 1891, although he did roam in many cities in this region including Nablus and Qalqilya.
 He remained in between these cities until the death of Khedive Tewfik Pasha in January 1892.
-He was succeedded by his son Abbas II Helmy Bey who allowed an-Nadeem to return to Egypt.
+He was succeeded by his son Abbas II Helmy Bey who allowed an-Nadeem to return to Egypt.
 Abbas II was supportive of Egyptian nationalists and an-Nadeem resumed his active role as a nationalist writer and founded the magazine Al Ustadh (الأستاذ) the Professor in May 1893.
 Through his articles and writings in Al Ustadh he criticized the British occupation and the idea of colonization.
 He specifically attacked many Egyptians who aided the British as he wrote a piece in Al Ustadh saying "I am your brother, why do you deny it?".
 He criticized their role in helping the British and the Europeans "who are tearing the East apart watching us burn like the lodges".
 This piece which was published in Al Ustadh infuriated Lord Cormer himself who demanded from the Khedive to exile an-Nadeem again.
 And through the British pressure, an-Nadeem's paper was closed down and he was exiled for the second time to Jaffa.
 However, after returning to Alexandria for a short while he was summoned to the Sultan's court and remained there working at the information Bureau.